 According to a new CareerBuilder survey, “more than one in five workers (22 percent) are planning to change jobs in 2017.
 Among younger workers, the numbers are even higher.
 More than a third of workers ages 18 to 34 (35 percent) expect to change jobs in 2017 — this compares to 15 percent of workers ages 35 and older.”

 Now, all 35 percent of your younger job-seeking employees may not be looking externally, and not all of them will find greener grass at one of your competitors, but that high number should concern you.
 About half of your staff is a millennial – if one in three has a wandering eye, your 2017 Job Resolution should be helping them find a reason to stay.
+Learn about the difference between employee or independent contractor.

 Below you’ll find 3 pieces of your company culture you can resolve to assess in 2017 to turn that statistic around.